 Failing parts can cause your carburetor to start leaking.
-The most common items in your carburetor that can contribute to a leak is a gasket failure, a stuck float or a stuck float needle.
+The most common items in your carburetor that can contribute to a leak are a gasket failure, a stuck float, or a stuck float needle.

 Gasket failure in the carburetor bowl

 Check the gasket around the carburetor bowl.
 The bowl is located on the bottom of the carburetor.
 The gasket that sits between the bowl and the carburetor can become dry and brittle due to its location on your riding mower.

 Because it is placed right next to your engine, it is exposed to heating while your mower is running and cooling when it’s not.
 This constant change in temperature puts stress on the gasket causing it to lose its sealing capabilities.